-Study chemistry at SUNY Cortland and you get the best of several worlds—a first-rate curriculum, small classes led by a young and energetic faculty and opportunities to become involved in research as early as your freshman year.
+Study chemistry at SUNY Cortland and you get the best of several worlds—a first-rate curriculum, small classes led by an energetic faculty and opportunities to become involved in research as early as your freshman year.

 One of the best ways to learn chemistry is by doing chemistry, in a lab, side-by-side with a faculty member, using the same sophisticated tools that professional scientists use.
 That’s why student research is a signature strength of our chemistry program.

 Nanotechnology, polymer chemistry, chemical biology and organic synthesis, groundwater contamination and molecular synthesis are just some of the areas student researchers have explored in recent years.

 A Cortland chemistry degree opens many doors to your future.
 Our chemistry majors are engaged in rewarding careers in research, business and industry.
 They are readily accepted to medical schools or to graduate programs in chemistry and other fields.

 Students worked in tandem with faculty and their peers at Cal Poly Pomona.

 Nine high-achieving students earned a summer undergraduate research fellowship in 2021, helping them pursue full-time scholarly work with a faculty member.

 Forced off campus by COVID-19, Alex Meyers ’13 has found a novel way to do research at home.